-Retaliation against any individual for reporting in good faith acts of discrimination or harassment, or for assisting in an investigation of or providing information related to a report of discrimination or harassment, is strictly prohibited by federal and state laws and regulations and will not be tolerated.
-Retaliatory acts constitute a violation of the law and this Policy and may include, but are not limited to, intimidating, threatening, or taking adverse actions against an individual for attempting to or bringing forward a good faith complaint of discrimination or harassment, or for assisting in an investigation or providing information related to a report of discrimination or harassment.
-Engaging in retaliatory acts, including the continuation or recurrence of harassment or discrimination (directly or through a third party), is a violation of law and this Policy and will result in disciplinary action.
+Retaliation against any individual for reporting in good faith acts of discrimination or harassment, or for assisting in an investigation of or providing information related to a report of discrimination or harassment, is strictly prohibited by law and will not be tolerated.
+Retaliatory acts constitute a violation of this Policy and may include, but are not limited to, intimidating, threatening, or taking adverse actions against an individual for attempting to or bringing forward a good faith complaint of discrimination or harassment, or for assisting in an investigation or providing information related to a report of discrimination or harassment.
 The College's investigation of reported acts of retaliation shall proceed independent of the College's investigation of the related report(s) of discrimination or harassment.

-Any suspected retaliation should be reported immediately to the Vice President of Human Resources (617-333-2193) or Associate Vice President of Student Affairs and Dean of Students (617-391-5240), or to the Title IX Coordinator (617-979-3516), as circumstances warrant.
+Any suspected retaliation should be reported immediately to the Vice President of Human Resources (ext.
+2193) or Assistant Vice President of Student Affairs (ext.
+5240).